Accessible Wedding Venues: Complete Planning Guide - Cheese Wedding Cake Shop

 Your venue should maintain current documentation of all required permits and licenses.

-Remember that some locations, especially those in agricultural or residential zones, may require additional variances or special permissions.
+Keep in mind that some locations, particularly those in agricultural or residential zones, may require additional variances or special permits.

 UK-Specific Venue Requirements

-1. In England and Wales, weddings must take place in approved premises, which include fixed structures with permanent roofs but can also include permanently moored boats.
+1. In England and Wales, weddings must take place in approved premises, which include fixed structures with permanent roofs, as well as permanently moored boats.

-2. Outdoor Ceremonies: Since April 2022, outdoor civil weddings and civil partnership ceremonies can be held anywhere within the grounds of approved premises, but not in the open air or marquees unless specifically part of the approved premises.
+2. Outdoor Ceremonies: Since April 2022, outdoor civil weddings and civil partnership ceremonies can be held anywhere within the grounds of approved premises, provided they are not held in the open air or marquees unless specifically part of the approved premises.

 3. Zoning Regulations: Local zoning laws dictate the use of properties, including restrictions on noise, parking, and operating hours.
-Venues must comply with zoning classifications such as commercial, agricultural, mixed-use, and residential zones.
+Venues must comply with zoning classifications, including commercial, agricultural, mixed-use, and residential zones.

-4. Permits and Licenses: Venues must obtain necessary licenses, certificates of occupancy, and special use permits.
+4. Permits and Licenses: Venues must obtain all necessary licenses, certificates of occupancy, and special-use permits.
 Compliance with local zoning regulations, including restrictions on operating hours, parking, and noise levels, is essential.

 5. Liability Insurance: Venues must have public liability insurance and conduct health and safety risk assessments, especially if located on a working farm.